- Jan 2, 2025

 Gaining Provenance / Documentation

-Some pieces may come with documentation or provenance, such as a letter from an auction house proving its authenticity.
-Always keep this close to the piece, as it will be of great use when handed down to the next generation.
-If it doesn't come with a certificate, we suggest writing down a little note of any information you may have when buying.
+Some pieces may come with documentation or provenance, such as a letter from an auction house confirming their authenticity.
+Keep these close to the piece—ideally tucked safely nearby—as they’ll be invaluable when passing it down to the next generation.

 Research - Don't Rush